GoogleCloudPlatform/mqtt-cloud-pubsub-connector/docs/provision-deploy-google-cloud-gke.md

 To provision the resources for the testing and validation runtime environment, do the following:

 1. Change your working directory to the root directory of this repository.
-1. Provision the environment on Google Cloud by following either the [Provision the environment in a Google Cloud project](#provision-the-environment-in-a-google-cloud-project) section.

-## Provision the environment in a Google Cloud project

-To provision all the Google Cloud resources for the testing and validation runtime environment, including a Google Cloud project to create those resources into, and a Cloud Storage bucket to store Terraform backend data, do the following:

 1. Run the cloud resources provisioning script:

     ```sh